Path: blob/main/py-polars/docs/source/reference/sql/functions/string.rst

 SUBSTR

-Returns a slice of the string data in the range [start, start + length]; note that `start` is 1-indexed.
+Returns a slice of the string data (from a start index, with an optional length); note that `start` is 1-indexed.

 **Example:**